JetBrains/create-react-kotlin-app/README.md

 cd my-app
 ```

-It will create a directory called `my-app` inside the current folder.<br>
+It will create a folder called `my-app` inside the current folder.<br>
 The project will be preconfigured for working with it in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 If you don't want to create the `.idea` folder that is required for IntelliJ IDEA, add `--no-idea` option.<br>
-Inside that directory, it will generate the initial project structure and install the transitive dependencies:
+The initial project structure will be created and dependencies will be installed:

 ```
 my-app/